s-r-e-e-r-a-j/WebSift/README.md

 ## WebSift
-WebSift is a powerful ethical hacking and OSINT (Open-Source Intelligence) tool designed to extract email addresses and phone numbers from websites.developed for Termux and Linux-based systems.
+WebSift is a powerful ethical hacking and OSINT (Open-Source Intelligence) tool designed to extract email addresses, phone numbers, and social media links from websites.
+It is developed for Termux and Linux-based systems.
 This tool is ideal for security professionals and researchers who need to gather publicly available information for ethical and legal purposes.

 ## Features
 - Scrapes **email addresses** from a given website.